hubenschmidt/message-digest/README.md

 https://belle-choucroute-16592.herokuapp.com/

 ## Description
-Message-digest is a cryptographic hash service which takes a string message and encrypts with one-way hashing.
+Message-digest is a cryptographic hash service which takes a string message and coverts to SHA-256 hash.
 It is a RESTful service using Express server hosting API endpoints.

-The server stores encryption key in a safe place.
-Encrypts if '/message' route POST request contains a string in request body, then persists Initialization Vector:SHA-256 hash in MongoDB document.
+The server stores key in a safe place.
+Hashes if '/message' route POST request contains a string in request body, then persists Initialization Vector:SHA-256 hash in MongoDB document.
 * SHA-256 hash is assigned as _id
 * IV is saved onto an array of transactions as _id_t